 GA – An abbreviation for Google Analytics.
 A free Google service or tool where data is generated on behalf of a website.
 Data includes traffic, visitors and visitor behavior for marketers to analyze and track to make their marketing efforts more effective.

-GWT – An abbreviation for Google Webmaster Tools.
+GWT – An abbreviation for Google Webmaster Tools (now known as Google Search Console).
 A free Google service or tool where webmasters can view and track a website indexing and overall search engine visibility.
 This is also where you will receive important messages and warnings from Google.

 Google Dance – Up until June of 2003, Google updated the index for their search engine on a roughly monthly basis.
 While the updates were in progress, search results for each of Google’s various datacenters were different.
 The positions of a site appeared to “dance” as it fluctuated minute to minute.
 “Google dance” is an unofficial term coined to refer to the period when Google is performing the update to its index.
 Google has since changed their index calculation method to allow for a more continuous update (which effectively ended the roughly monthly dances).

 Grey Hat – Optimization and marketing strategies that are in an unknown area of reputability or validity are often referred to as grey since they are somewhere in-between Black and White Hat practices.

 Header – The information at the beginning of a web page, an email, bulletin board message, article, etc.

 Header Tags – The <h1> to <h6> tags on a webpage that are used to define HTML headings.
 When page headers are properly optimized for SEO they help increase the value of the page. <h1> defines the most important heading and should contain the most important keyword for the page. <h6> defines the least important heading.